Synthetic Philosophy and Deductive Engineering

 The contribution sought by this project to that purpose is in two principle areas.
 The first is concerned with the management of that shared repository.
 The second with the architecture and fundamental core of the deductive intelligence which is considered the engine of proliferation.

-The fundamental insights upon which the SPaDE architecture is based are:
+The seminal insights upon which the SPaDE architecture is based include:

-2. That all deductive reasoning takes place in perfect information spaces, which are domains in which intelligence can most effectively be applied by focal methods rather than by large language models.
+That all deductive reasoning takes place in perfect information spaces, which are domains in which intelligence can most effectively be delivered by focal methods rather than by large language models.

 Further elaboration of the ‘synthetic philosophy’ which underpins the project, and the architecture for proliferation which emerges from it, appears in the docs directory:

-together with all other project documentation not specific to the three subsystems of special concern, which are:
+together with all other project documentation not specific to the four subsystems of special concern, covering knowledge representation, the deductive kernel, deductive intelligence and the MCP server.

 containing those parts of the project contributing to the architecture of the distributed repository of declarative knowledge.